8n8/bigwebthing/README.md

 2. (Free) Retrieve key for name
 + 0x02
-+ name - the name to look up
++ 8 bytes: name - the name to look up
 The response is the 32-byte public key attached to the name.

 3. (Free) Get proof of work difficulty and key